simile-widgets/simile-common/README.md

 Latest Release - 3.0.0
 ----------------------

-Released March 8, 2013.
+Released August 1, 2013.

  * Forked source to https://github.com/zepheira/simile-ajax/
- * Upgraded to jQuery 1.8.2.
  * Swtiched from self-contained loading to RequireJS 2.1.2.
-Do not use SimileAjax to load files, those methods are now deprecated and will do nothing.
+Do not use SimileAjax to load scrip files, those methods are now deprecated and will do nothing.
+ * Removed jQuery, it was only included here to use SimileAjax as a namespace.
+Use RequireJS to load it into a context instead.
  * Removed modification of native String class, use StringUtils instead.
  * Removed all files related to loading and original bundling / compression.
- * Bundling and compression are not currently available in this release.
- * Parameters cannot be provided through RequireJS as they were before, no parameters will be respected or used in this release.
+ * Added a ?require=(true|false) parameter option to elect whether to assume RequireJS or an AMD-aware library is present.
+False implies bundling as there is no way to load separate files well without RequireJS.
  * Minor bug fixes.
  * See https://github.com/zepheira/simile-ajax/compare/2.2.3...3.0.0 for all commits.